YenLamire/SMSBomber-API-CSharp/README.md

 !!
 Information !!

-To be only used educationally, this application has been made for educational purposes and not the intent to harm other people/entity
+To be only used educationally, I have no responsibility for what you do with this application